dfkaye/simplegraph/README.md

     npm run bundle

-The rawgithub page includes a `dom-console.js` shim that outputs console statements in the DOM, useful because tape outputs its results to `console.log()`.
+The rawgit page includes a `dom-console.js` shim that outputs console statements in the DOM, useful because tape outputs its results to `console.log()`.

 __View the generated browser test bundle page on
-<a href='//rawgithub.com/dfkaye/simplegraph/master/browser-test/suite.html'
+<a href='//rawgit.com/dfkaye/simplegraph/master/browser-test/suite.html'
-   target='_new' title='opens in new tab or window'>rawgithub</a>.__
+   target='_new' title='opens in new tab or window'>rawgit</a>.__

 TODO